 You may have already found yourself longing for the days when you were less conscious; the days when you were numb to the issues that are now closing in on you.
 Well, let your heart be lifted by knowing that there is a reason for those difficult times the ones that are recurring patterns in your life.

 Dealing With Life’s Tests

 The first thing to accept and affirm is that, despite the seeming weight of your difficulty, “this too shall pass.”
-Deep down at the core of your being is a perfect image of love, compassion and peace.
-The second thing to understand is that each of us accepts a cross or anchor as our issue that keeps us bound here.
+Deep down at the core of your being is a perfect image of love, compassion, and peace.
+The second thing to understand is that each of us accepts a cross or anchor as the issue that keeps us bound here.

 Of course, this cross is often a relationship with another person in our life.
 As we process through our chosen/given cross (issue), we find ourselves merging with our true Divine nature.
 This is the point that is referenced in A Course In Miracles wherein we are told that we will one day be grateful to those who taught us to go inside of ourselves and embark on the healing path.
 Further, it is only by gathering the faith and strength to make the commitment to heal your “stuff” that you will enter the “peace that surpasses understanding”-the God Consciousness.

 It used to be thought that the greatest spiritual advancements were reserved for a few masters who, after long periods of detachment from the world, would eventually achieve a sense of God-Presence.
 Now we find that each of us is a potential master, whose enlightenment awaits our commitment to journey within, through the limiting beliefs and tragic memories that are tightly wrapped around our hearts.

 If your past controls you (knowingly or unknowingly) in a way that does not feel joyous, then you are incapable of unconditional love.
 There comes a time, however, when “you have had enough.”
 You are tired of the grief that some past trauma has caused you and yet nothing you do makes it go away.
 So you just give in again.

 Healing Through Forgiveness